Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use each task action (permanent vs reversible), giving clear context.
-It does not explicitly state when not to use this tool or list alternatives, but the sibling set is limited to enrollment creation and listing, so usage is implied.
+The description explains when to use each task (permanent vs reversible).
+It could be improved by explicitly stating when not to use or providing alternatives, but it gives sufficient context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.